Women Hospitality Workers March For Better Working

 We are opposed to all forms of oppression such as racism, sexism, homophobia, and transphobia.
 We support full rights & protections for our immigrant coworkers.
-We understand our bosses use tactics that weaponize forms of discrimination to further divide workers.
+We understand that our bosses use tactics that weaponize forms of discrimination to further divide workers.
 We must stand firm against these divisive tactics.

-Our purpose is to organize our fellow hospitality workers so that we may secure just working conditions in our industry—wages we can live on, benefits to support our families, and freedom from harassment and discrimination in the workplace.
+Our purpose is to organize our fellow hospitality workers so that we may secure just working conditions in our industry-- wages we can live on, benefits to support our families, and freedom from harassment and discrimination in the workplace.

 Only through organizing will we be able to demand a better future for hospitality workers.
 We fight for better working conditions, both for workers currently in the industry and the children in the community who will inherit the industry.

 BILL OF RIGHTS BOX:

 The Hospitality Workers Alliance is comprised of hospitality industry workers that are organizing for respectful treatment, living wages and equal resources for all hospitality workers in New Orleans.
 Below is our Bill of Rights which we dutifully stand by and promote for present and future hospitality workers.

 parking spot that is a close,